 It’s ironic, that all of us are here because of menstrual blood, and yet it’s considered impure.
 Many still believe that menstrual blood should not be seen.
 I remember the powerpoint presentation some of my batchmates from the Indian Institute of Mass Communication (IIMC) had made.
-There was a comment made by one of them which still echoes in my ears.
-“Menstruation doesn’t make you impure, but fickle-mindedness does”.
+There was a comment made by one of them which still echoes in my ears, “Menstruation doesn’t make you impure, but stupidity and ignorance does.”

 I couldn’t agree more.

-In order to break the silence around the period taboo, breaking the shackles of silence surrounding it should be the first and the foremost step forward.
+It’s the need of the hour that we get rid of the taboo that surrounds the topic of menstruation.
 Furthermore, breaking the silence around the safe disposal of sanitary waste is just as important.

 A discussion on sanitary pads and menstruation has always brought the radar on the need for an effective and eco-friendly disposal system for sanitary pads.
-Open dumping of these pads may lead clogging of drainage systems and sewers.
-Open dumping of this waste also poses a threat to those handling it.
+Open dumping of these pads may lead to clogging of drainage systems and sewers.
+Menstrual waste dumped in the open also poses a threat to those handling it.
 Sanitary workers are vulnerable to diseases such as hepatitis and other bacterial infections while handling pads that are wet and uncovered.

 Menstruation is a natural process.
-Arguments start intensifying once people begin labeling something as ‘bad’.
-Menstruation is a biological process, and it’s time that we understand that.
+Arguments start intensifying once people begin labelling something as ‘bad’.
+It is just a biological process, and it’s time that we understood that.